If your hosting provider is subpoenaed

 - Custom fields, report content, and file attachments are all individually encrypted

-Device seizure: Without your PIN and access to your identity provider account, attackers get an encrypted blob that is computationally infeasible to decrypt.
+Device seizure: Without your PIN and access to your identity provider account, attackers get an encrypted blob protected by Argon2id — a memory-hard key derivation function that makes brute-force attacks with specialized hardware (GPUs, ASICs) orders of magnitude more expensive than traditional approaches.
 If you also use a hardware security key, three independent factors protect your data.

 Volunteer phone number privacy